 Micro Recognition holds the hidden meaning within its name – suggesting that an employee is recognized for every tiny to significant achievement!
 He is applauded with grace and is patted on his back with some inspiring lines every time he adds value to the company.

 1. Quick or spontaneous feedback is given to an employee.

 2. Also, good words are spoken in favor of the employees as a token of recognizing and appreciating their hard work.

 3. It’s not time specified.
 It’s not even preplanned.
 It can be done anytime based on the outcomes or performances of an employee.

-4. Micro Recognition highly motivates an employee by making him feel valued daily or as soon as he attains something.
+4. Micro employee rewards and recognition highly motivates an employee by making him feel valued daily or as soon as he attains something.

-5. Micro Recognition works very well for the long-term retention of an employee.
+5. Micro rewards and recognition program works very well for the long-term retention of an employee.

 4. Peer to Peer Recognition

 When one employee recognizes and appreciates another employee’s performance, then we call it Peer Peer Recognition.
 It’s highly inspiring to build a family-like culture at the office by making the employee feel belonged to the company.